Angkor Wat Cambodia

 Getting from the airport to your hotel

-When you travel solo to Cambodia it’s a good idea to book your airport transfers ahead of time to take the hassle out of your trip.
-It will help you to feel more confident when you first arrive in Cambodia, especially if it’s your first solo trip.
+Before you travel solo to Cambodia, book your airport transfers ahead of time.
+This will take the hassle out of your trip and help you to feel more confident when you first arrive, especially if it’s your first time travelling solo in Cambodia.
+Expect to be hassled by taxi drivers when you exit the airport.

 If you’re arriving in the capital you can book your Phnom Penh International Airport transfer here.